joejoyjoy/filesystem-explorer/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0-blue.svg?cacheSeconds=2592000" />
 </p>

->In this project you will have to create a system file explorer that allows the user to navigate, create directories and upload files in the same way as he would in his usual operating system.
+>In this project we have created a system file explorer that allows the user to navigate, create directories and upload files in the same way as he would in his usual operating system.

 >The file explorer is a tool that allows you to directly view and manipulate the files and directories associated with a path, so you must take into account from which path the user starts and which path they can access.